How to choose the right group tour blogpost graphic

 Price is important.
 Nobody likes to spend more than they should and everyone wants to feel like they are getting value for money.

-But price alone should not be the only factor.
-The tour with the highest price might also include all taxes, and trip/activity costs.
 Low-cost tours often have hidden expenses that could well add up to make them not so economical.
 Make sure you have a detailed breakdown of what’s included and what’s excluded from the cost of the tour.

 Handy questions to ask